jjtara/Library-Arduino-Cbor/README.md

 #Library-Arduino-Cbor
-Arduino Library to use Cbor encoder and decoder in Arduino BOARDS
+Arduino Library to use Cbor encoder and decoder in Arduino BOARDS based in https://github.com/naphaso/cbor-cpp library.

 ###Install:
 Just copy the folder Cbor in your sketchbook/libraries Folder